-You will be asked to initial or sign a number of documents during the closing.
-Among the most important are:
+At the table, you will be asked to initial or sign a number of documents during the closing.

-Good Faith Estimate — A written estimate provided by the lender of all charges—including closing costs and pre-paid and escrowed items—you are likely to pay at closing.
+Loan Estimate — A written estimate provided by the lender of all charges—including closing costs and pre-paid and escrowed items—you are likely to pay at closing.
 You should receive this within three days of submitting your loan application.
-You’ll want to compare your estimate with the HUD-1 (see below) before your closing date.
+You’ll want to compare your estimate with the Closing Disclosure (see below) before your closing date.

-HUD-1 — Also called the “settlement statement.”
+Closing Disclosure — Also called the “settlement statement.”
 Provides an itemized breakdown of all costs and disbursements associated with the sale of the home.
-You are entitled to review this document a day before closing—compare it with your Good Faith Estimate and resolve any issues before settlement.
+You are entitled to review this document before closing—compare it with your Loan Estimate and resolve any issues before settlement.
+The lender will require you to acknowledge that you received it for review prior to settlement

 Points — Money paid by a borrower to the lender in exchange for a lower interest rate.
 Each point equals 1% of the loan amount.

 Mortgage Application Fees — Charged by the lender to cover the costs of processing a loan application.
-It’s sometimes paid up front at time of application; otherwise, it’s included in the closing costs.
+It’s sometimes paid up front at the time of application; otherwise, it’s included in the closing costs.
+Sometimes this fee is called "Origination Fee" or "Underwriting Fee".

 Appraisal Fees — The cost of paying a professional to assess the fair market value of the property.
 Usually required as a condition of the loan.